 Authors: Sean Duan, BS; Victoria A. Shaffer, PhD

 Purpose: Universal health care in the US lacks support.
-Explicit health benefits packages (HBPs) may help improve support for UHC by heightening comprehensibility and increasing perceived equality through outlining the cost and scope of care.
+Explicit health benefits packages (HBPs) may improve support for UHC by heightening comprehensibility and increasing perceived equality through outlining the cost and scope of care.
 We compared support for UHC after exposing participants to either a HBP, uninformative control, or ‘standard’ UHC messaging from the World Health Organization (WHO).

-Method: study one (N=189) was a 2x3 mixed subjects design.
-Participants were randomly assigned to building their own HBP, a completed HBP, or an uninformative control. study two (N= 412) was a 2x2 mixed subjects design with random assignment to either building an HBP or reading WHO pamphlets on UHC.
+Method: Study 1 (N=189) was a 2x3 mixed subjects design.
+Participants were randomly assigned to building their own HBP, a completed HBP, or an uninformative control.
+Study 2 (N= 412) was a 2x2 mixed subjects design with random assignment to either building an HBP or reading WHO pamphlets on UHC.
 Outcomes were measured both pre and post for both studies.